Murders of Greg and Kimberly Malnory: Ford's background

-Born on July 23, 1960, James Dennis Ford had a troubled childhood; according to media and court sources, his father was an alcoholic, while his mother left and abandoned the family when he was 14.
+Born on July 23, 1960, James Dennis Ford had a troubled childhood; according to media and court sources, his father was an alcoholic, while his mother left when he was 14.
 Nevertheless, Ford and his father shared a close bond and, after dropping out of school, Ford went to work with his father as a cemetery caretaker.

-Ford's father died at the age of 52 when Ford was in his early 20s, and according to his friends and first wife, Ford was way so devastated by his father's death that it marked the start of his alcoholism; while he had begun drinking in his late teens, following his father's death he worked his way up to as much as 24 cans of beer a day.
-Ford's alcoholism was cited as a likely factor that led to him committing the double murder.
+Ford's father died at 52-53 years of age when Ford was in his early 20s, and according to his friends and first wife, Ford was way so devastated by his father's death that it marked the start of his alcoholism; while he had begun drinking in his late teens, following his father's death he consumed as much as 24 cans of beer every day.
+Ford's alcoholism was noted as a likely factor that led to him committing the double murder.
 Still, in his early life, Ford had no significant criminal record and he was noted to be a non-violent man, per the testimony of his family and friends.